john-h-kastner/regex-complement-prolog/regex.md

 `parse_regex//2` where the first argument is the current stack of encountered regex and the second is the final regex constructed by the parse.

-The simplest cases are the single character regex .
+The simplest is a single character regular expression.
 If we see `0` of `1`, we construct a regex for a character literal and push it onto the stack.
 Matching `_` for the empty regex and `!` for the null regex is handled similarly.